Last Updated on

-We hope that this Shark NV801UK and NV801UKT guide has shown you a lot more with regards to what each of them can offer you, as well as which one is going to be right for your home.
+We hope that this Shark NV801UK and NV801UKT review has shown you a lot more with regards to what each of them can offer you, as well as which one is going to be right for your home.

 With or without pets, it’s a vacuum cleaner that really can take on anything you throw at it.
 Of course, it does have its flaws.
 The dustbin is really small, and this is something that I was quite disappointed by.
 I had really hoped it would be bigger.

 However, I did get that 10m cable again, so there are silver linings!
 Again, the non-removable bristle brush was another shame, but I have come to expect this feature, and it is a little heavy in its full upright mode.

 Overall though, it is a really impressive machine with a lot of power and some excellent additional features.
 It gets a 4.5/5 from me, and would have had full marks if the canister was larger.

 What did you think of our Shark NV801UK and NV801UKT reviews?
 Do you agree with our thoughts on the vacuum, or are there others that you think are better suited to the task?
 We love hearing from you, so make sure you leave us a message in the comments below.